cchalop1/epiFetch/README.md

 # EpiFetch

-`epifetch` is epitech intra command line interface
+`epifetch` is a command line interface for the Epitech intranet.

-EpiFetch is cli to interact with epitech intranet I created it because I'm lazy to open a browser to get a simple information and it's much faster.
+EpiFetch is a cli to interact with the Epitech intranet.
+I created it because I'm lazy to open a browser to get a simple information and it's much faster.

 [click here for install](https://github.com/cchalop1/epiFetch/releases)